-Idea: Take the absolute value of the noise about the centerline, giving the noise a "sharper" appearance and creating "creases".
+Take the bottom half of the noise and "flip" it up to live in the top half, giving the noise a "sharper" appearance and creating "creases".
 Warning: this is not the same use of the term as fluid "turbulence".

 Turbulence Example